Nickguitar/weaponize.it/README.md

 ### Guidelines for submissions
 1. Ensure that the fields `title`, `tags`, and `command` are filled out, as they are mandatory.
-2. While optional, you can include additional information in the `description` and `language` fields.
+2. While optional, you can include additional information in the `description`, `source` and `language` fields.
+3. When adding a source, make sure the field `source` is composed of valid URLs.
-3. Keep the `title` and `description` and the toml filename concise for clarity and brevity.
+4. Keep the `title` and `description` and the toml filename concise for clarity and brevity.
-4. The toml filename should have underscores (_) as spaces.
+5. The toml filename should have underscores (_) as spaces.
-5. Consider existing `tags` when selecting appropriate tags for your submission.
+6. Consider existing `tags` when selecting appropriate tags for your submission.
-6. Utilize multiple `[[data]]` fields if you have more than one command to share.
+7. Utilize multiple `[[data]]` fields if you have more than one command to share.
-7. The `language` field should either be left empty or contain a language supported by [highlight.js](https://highlightjs.org/download).
+8. The `language` field should either be left empty or contain a language supported by [highlight.js](https://highlightjs.org/download).
-8. The `command` field is capable of multiline entries for comprehensive detailing.
+9. The `command` field is capable of multiline entries for comprehensive detailing.
-9. Characters in the `command` field do not require escaping.
+10. Characters in the `command` field do not require escaping.
-10. The contents of the submitted file can be modified before being approved.
+11. The contents of the submitted file can be modified before being approved.
-11. Check the already existing [entries](/entries) and use them as template if needed.
+12. Check the already existing [entries](/entries) and use them as template if needed.

 # Run Weaponize.it locally
 ```